nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 - Send the URL of your hosted app to your team on Slack.
 - Make sure you can access the site on a smartphone.
 - Celebrate!

+## Optional Challenge: store your code on github

+Put your code in a github repo.
+This way:
+* employers can see it,
+* mentors can code-review it
+* you'll have a backup!

 ## Advanced Challenge: make an episode selector